shallomkanyori/alx-higher_level_programming/0x0A-python-inheritance/README.md

 Write a class `MyInt` that inherits from `int`:
 - `MyInt` is a rebel. `MyInt` has `==` and `!=` operators inverted
 - You are not allowed to import any module

+**Task 13: Can I?
+Write a function that adds a new attribute to an object if it’s possible:
+- Raise a `TypeError` exception, with the message `can't add new attribute` if the object can’t have new attribute
+- You are not allowed to use `try/except`
+- You are not allowed to import any module